michaltakac/base-droplogtest/README.md

 ```
 - / (Authenticated)
 - /login (Public)
-- /recover-password (Public) - not included int this app
+- /recover-password (Public) - not included in this app
 - /reset-password (Public) - not included in this app
 - /signup (Public)
 ```